storeon/storeon/README.md

 * **Small.** 175 bytes (minified and gzipped).
 No dependencies.
   It uses [Size Limit] to control size.
-* **Fast.** It track what state parts was changed and re-render only components based on this state parts.
+* **Fast.** It tracks what parts of state were changed and re-renders only components based on the changes.
 * **Hooks.** The same Redux reducers.
 Now with hooks for **React/Preact**.
 * **Modular.** API created to move business logic away from React components.